-A number of key management persons, or their related parties, may hold positions in other entities that may result in them having control or significant influence over the financial or operating policies of those entities.
+A number of key management persons, or their related parties, may hold interests or positions in other entities that may result in them having control or significant influence over the financial or operating policies of those entities.
 A number of those entities may have transacted with the Company or its subsidiaries during the year.

 The Boards directive is that the terms and conditions of such transactions are to be no more favourable to the supplier than those available, or which might reasonably be expected to be available, on similar transactions to unrelated entities on an arm's length basis.
-Any known or intended transactions are expected to be disclosed to the Board.
+Transactions of this nature are expected to meet the allowable criteria as stated in Chapter 2E of the Corporations Act.
+Any known or intended transactions of this type are expected to be disclosed to the Board.